-When João stopped muttering and sat silent on the bench, I got a little worried.
-I had never seen him so quiet before.
-Feeling guilty for hogging the awning, I called out, “João, do you want to sit in the shade for a bit?”
+When João stopped muttering to himself and sat motionless on the bench, I got a little worried.
+I’d never seen him so quiet before.
+Feeling guilty for hogging the shade I called out, “João, do you want to sit under the awning?”

-At least this got him off the bench and he made another round to check on his lines.
+At least this got him up and he made another round to check on his lines.
 Nothing new there — no big fish.
-Back at the bench, he sat down again and then suddenly jumped up.
+Back at the bench he sat down again and then suddenly jumped up.
 “Hey!” he shouted, pointing at the water and waving for me to come aft.
 “Hurry—Ze’s dourado!”

 The dourado was gone by the time I got there.
-I had missed it again.
-Both of us kept peering over the side, hoping the fish would return.
-Eventually I looked up and saw a spot on the horizon.
+I had missed him again.
+Both of us kept peering over the side, hoping he’d come back.
+Eventually I looked up and saw a small bump on the horizon.

-João followed my finger with his eyes and asked, “Where?”
+João followed my finger with his eyes.
+“Where?”

 He searched for several seconds but soon gave up.

-“I don’t see anything,” he said, turning away.
+“I don’t see anything.”
 This seemed to bother him.

 Gazing into his eyes for the briefest moment, I saw how damaged they were.
-Bloodshot and rheumy, years on the ocean had taken their toll.
+Rheumy and bloodshot, years on the ocean had taken their toll.

 He didn’t buy it.

-I didn’t feel like going back to my princely perch under the sail, so I leaned against the espeque post while João sat on the bench.
-Neither of us said anything and it felt a little awkward.
+I didn’t feel like going back to my princely perch under the jib, so I leaned against the espeque post while João sat on the bench.
+Neither of us said anything at first and it felt a little awkward.
 Eventually I broke the silence by asking, “When did you start fishing, João?”

 “Of course I remember!”
-And then he sat thinking.
+And then sat thinking.

 “I was maybe sixteen or seventeen.”